 The American Nurses Credentialing Center (ANCC) has renamed Hospital for Special Surgery a member of the prestigious Magnet Recognition Program® for excellence in nursing services.
 HSS is the first hospital in New York State to receive four consecutive Magnet designations - the highest honor for nursing excellence.

-The Magnet Recognition Program™ recognizes health-care organizations that demonstrate excellence in nursing philosophy and practice, adherence to national standards for improving patient care, leadership and sensitivity to cultural and ethnic diversity.
+The Magnet Recognition Program® recognizes health care organizations that demonstrate excellence in nursing philosophy and practice, adherence to national standards for improving patient care, leadership and sensitivity to cultural and ethnic diversity.
 Applicants undergo a rigorous evaluation that includes extensive interviews and review of nursing services, clinical outcomes, and patient care.
-Research shows there are clear benefits to hospitals that are awarded Magnet™ status and to the communities they serve:
+Research shows there are clear benefits to hospitals that are awarded Magnet® status and to the communities they serve: